Lee Library, photo by Ian Olsson

 How do I find articles or borrow books?

 The Lee Library has thousands of books and millions of e-resources for your learning and research.
-Use iDiscover to find out what we have already have in the Library or suggest a book to add to the collection.
+Use iDiscover to find out what we have already have in the Library.
+If we don't have what you need, use the link below to suggest a book to add to the collection.

 Finding books and online resources